Livl-Corporation/livl-shell/README.md

 - `sleep 3 & echo hey` : execute a command in the background (the shell will not wait for the command to finish) and it will show you the job id of the background process (ex: `[1] 1234`)
     - `pwd` : running this command will dispkay the job id of the background process terminated (ex: `[1]  done       sleep 3`)

+# 📜 Use DOXYGEN documentation

+> You probably need to install doxygen to generate the documentation : `sudo apt install doxygen`

+- Run `make doc` to generate the documentation

+# 🧪 Use GCOV test coverage

+> GCOV is a test coverage program.
+It helps you determine how much of your source code is being tested by your test suite.
+It is a useful tool for finding untested code.

+## Prerequisites

+- `gcov` : `sudo apt install gcov`
+- `lcov` : `sudo apt install lcov`

+## Generate the coverage report
+- Run `make gcov` to generate the coverage report
+- To exit the coverage report, press `exit` two times (one for the shell and one for the coverage report)
+- To view the coverage report, open the `index.html` file in the `gcov` folder or run `gcovr -r .`
+- Run `make clean-gcov` to clean the `gcov` folder

 # 🔧 Pipeline